Skip to content

 • Verify DNS resolution.
 Run nslookup github.com from the runner machine.
 Corporate DNS servers sometimes block or redirect GitHub domains.

 • Check TLS certificates.
 Corporate proxies that perform SSL inspection can break the runner’s HTTPS connection.
-Add your corporate CA certificate to the runner’s trust store.
+Add your corporate CA certificate to the runner’s trust store at the OS level so the .NET runtime that ships with the agent picks it up.

 • Try running interactively.
 Stop the service and run ./run.sh directly.
 This shows real-time errors that the service logs might not capture.